Sliders (TV series): Home media

+Streaming

 On August 23, 2007, Netflix Instant View started providing all five seasons of Sliders available for streaming.
 Two season-one episodes ("Last Days" and "The Weaker Sex") are missing, with a note in their place stating that the DVD is required to view the episode.
 The first episode, "Pilot", is available both as one combined episode, and as two separate parts, "Pilot Part 1" and "Pilot Part 2".
 All episodes of the remaining seasons are available for streaming.

-On March 12, 2008, Universal Studios added Sliders season one to their free online viewing service, Hulu.
+On March 12, 2008, Universal Studios added Sliders season one to their streaming service, Hulu (then a free ad-supported streaming service before 2016).
 Season two was added on May 8, 2009, and season three was added on July 2, 2009.

 In late 2008, season five and eventually all five seasons were made available through iTunes TV Shows store.

 In August 2020, all episodes were available with free version of Peacock, although the pilot episode was split into two roughly 45-minute segments.
 The series was originally mistakenly listed as "Drama" rather than "Sci-Fi", but that was corrected within a month.
-As of February 2023, the series was no longer available for free on Peacock TV after all episodes were moved to pay to view.
+As of February 2023, the series was no longer available for free on Peacock TV after all episodes were moved to pay to view, then left on June 30, 2026.

+On July 1, 2026, the free ad-supported streaming television (FAST) service Tubi (owned by Fox Corporation, the parent company of the Fox television network) added all five seasons of the series for free streaming.

+2025 cast reunion

+On September 27, 2025, Jerry O'Connell, John Rhys-Davies, and Cleavant Derricks reunited for the first time since the series finale at FanX Salt Lake Comic Convention, participating in a 45-minute panel, photo ops, and autographs.

+Absent was Sabrina Lloyd due to family commitments in Europe.
+The panel credited creator Tracy Tormé (d.
+2023) for early science-driven episodes while critiquing later seasons' Kromagg focus.